The Living Encyclopedia of Consciousness

 Legal Landscape

-Legal status varies dramatically by jurisdiction.
+Legal status varies wildly by jurisdiction.
 Oregon has legalized psilocybin therapy.
-Colorado has decriminalized all major psychedelics.
-Several cities (Denver, Oakland, Santa Cruz, DC) have decriminalized.
-Federal Schedule I status remains in the US.
-International variation is enormous.
-Know your jurisdiction.
+Colorado has decriminalized all the major psychedelics.
+Several cities (Denver, Oakland, Santa Cruz, DC) have decriminalized too.
+Federally, Schedule I still stands in the US, and the picture abroad is all over the map.
+Know the law where you are.

 08